dagger/dagger/docs/introduction/1005-what_is_cue.md

 ```

-The output here is a product of _*unifying*_ the `#Person` _definition_ with and object that contains _concrete values_ each of which is the product of unifying the concrete value with the _types_ and _contraints_ declared by the field in the defintion.
+The output here is a product of _*unifying*_ the `#Person` _definition_ with an object that contains _concrete values_ each of which is the product of unifying the concrete value with the _types_ and _contraints_ declared by the field in the defintion.

 ### Default Values and the Nature of Inheritance